Twistor memory: Data retrieval

 The basic operation in a core memory is writing.
 This is accomplished by powering a selected X and Y wire both to the current level that will, by itself, create ½ the critical magnetic field.
 This will cause the field at the crossing point to be greater than the core's saturation point, and the core will pick up the external field.
 Ones and zeros are represented by the direction of the field, which can be set simply by changing the direction of the current flow in one of the two wires.

 In core memory, a third wire - the sense/inhibit line - is needed to write or read a bit.
 Reading uses the process of writing; the X and Y lines are powered in the same fashion that they would be to write a "0" to the selected core.
 If that core held a "1" at that time, then the magnetic state flips to a "0" and the transition causes a short pulse of electricity to be induced into the sense/inhibit line.
 If no pulse is seen, then no flip occurred, thus the core already held a "0".
 This process is destructive; if the core did hold a "1", that pattern is destroyed during the read, and has to be re-set in a subsequent operation.

 The sense/inhibit line is shared by all of the cores in a particular plane, meaning that only one bit can be read (or written) at once.
 Core planes were typically stacked in order to store one bit of a word per plane, and a word could be read or written in a single operation by working all of the planes at once.

 Between reads or writes the data was stored magnetically.
-This means that core is a non-volatile memory.
+This means that core memory is a non-volatile memory.

 Manufacturing

-Manufacturing core was a major issue.
+Manufacturing core memory was a major issue.
 The X and Y wires had to be threaded through the cores in a weave pattern, and the sense/inhibit line passed through every core in a plane.
-In spite of considerable effort, no one successfully automated the production of core, which remained a manual task into the 1970s.
+In spite of considerable effort, no one successfully automated the production of core memory, which remained a manual task into the 1970s.
 To increase memory density one had to use smaller cores, which greatly increased the difficulty of wiring them onto the lines.